mriya98/gemini-rag/README.md

 ```

 ## Step 2: Set up
-You need to update __.env__ file with your Pinecone API and HuggingFace Access Token.
-If you
-don't have it, you need to create a free account on both the websites and then create an
+You need to update __.env__ file with your [Pinecone API](https://docs.pinecone.io/guides/get-started/quickstart) and [HuggingFace Access Token](https://huggingface.co/settings/tokens).
+If you don't have one, you need to create a free account on both the websites and then create an API and an access token  respectively.
-access token.

 Update `PINECONE_API_KEY` and `HUGGINGFACE_API_KEY` in _.env_ file.

-Here, I have used MinstralAI.
-If you want to use some other LLM that is already available on
-HuggingFace, then replace the `repo_id` variable in _main.py_
+Here, I have used MistralAI API available on HuggingFace.
+To use another LLM for your ChatBot, replace the `repo_id` in _main.py_ with that of the desired LLM from [HuggingFace](https://huggingface.co/models).

 ## Step 3: Run
-The _main.py_ is ready to run using the following code
+After completing the authentication steps, _main.py_ is ready to run using the following code

 ```bash
 python main.py